nielsontrung/PokerProject/README.txt

 JAR file for project provided in uploaded final submission to D2L, PokerProject.jar can be found within main directory.

+To run the application copy and paste the following command into cmd: java -jar PokerProject.jar

 Alternatively, download all the .java files and image files uploaded to the dropbox on D2L.
 Java files are in a various subpackages, keep this in mind while compiling.

 RUNNING THE TESTS